syrex1013/derp/PROJECT_SUMMARY.md

-# Grepagent Project Summary
+# Derp Project Summary

 ## ✅ Project Created Successfully

-The full Grepagent TypeScript project has been created based on the specifications in GREPAGENT.md.
+The full Derp TypeScript project has been created based on the specifications in DERP.md.

 ## 📦 What Was Built